atulkrishnathakur/mydjangodoc/README.md

 Note: db_table = 'categories' used in meta class to create table name.
 Here table name is categories.

 # Create a nullable field
-Note: write code in models.py file of app
+Note: write code in models.py file of app<br>
-If True, Django will store empty values as NULL in the database.
+If null=True, Django will store empty values as NULL in the database.
 Default is False.
 ```
 from django.db import models